lumeland/lume.land/docs/getting-started/shared-data.md

 This is a special file containing data accessible by all pages in the same directory or subdirectory.
 In this file we have defined the variable `layout` so all pages have this variable too.
-There's no need to repeat it in the front matter of all pages so we can remove it there.
+There's no need to repeat it in the front matter of all pages, so we can remove it there.

 <lume-code>